Gowtham-app-developer/Android-Interview-Questions/CHAPTER-2.md

 - __Data Binding__ It helps in declaratively binding UI elements to in our layout to data sources of our app.
 - __WorkManager__ Manage every background jobs in Android with the circumstances we choose.

+# Android Jetpack

+- Android Jetpack is a collection of Android software components which helps us in building great Android apps.
+- These software components help in:
+    - Following the best practices and writing the boilerplate code.
+    - Making complex things very simple.